ethereum/go-ethereum/docs/developers/geth-developer/contributing.md

 ## Contributing to the Geth website {#contributing-to-website}

-The Geth website is hosted separately from Geth itself.
-The contribution guidelines are the same.
-Please check out the [website repository](https://github.com/ethereum/geth-website) and raise pull requests for the maintainers to review and merge.
+The Geth website is hosted on a separate branch of `go-ethereum` from the source code.
+To contribute, please check out the website branch and raise pull requests for the maintainers to review and merge.
+Please note that new pages added to the site must also be added to `/src/data/documentation-links.yaml` in order for it to be included in the navigation sidebar.
+Additional contributioon guidelines are available in the website [README](https://github.com/ethereum/go-ethereum/tree/website#readme).

 ## License {#license}